growthbook/growthbook-js/README.md

 Small utility library to run controlled experiments (i.e. A/B/n tests) in javascript.

 -  No dependencies
--  Lightweight and fast (2.3Kb gzipped)
+-  Lightweight and fast (2.7Kb gzipped)
+-  No HTTP requests, everything is defined and evaluated locally
 -  Supports both browser and NodeJS environments
+-  Works with static pages, SPAs, React, and more
 -  Written in Typescript with an extensive test suite
--  No HTTP requests, everything defined and evaluated locally
 -  Advanced user and page targeting
 -  Multiple implementation options